 - In a large bowl cream together the sugar and the butter.
 Then add in the egg yolks and mix until combined.

 - Next, add the cake flour and buttermilk a little at a time.
 So add 1/3 of your cake flour and 1/3 of your buttermilk.
 Mix them until incorporated.
 Then repeat the process, make sure to add in your salt too during one of those mixes.
 Scrape down the sides of the bowl with a spatula as necessary throughout this process.

-- Fold in the egg whites with the waffle batter.
+- Fold in the egg whites with the waffle batter and then fold in the baking powder (or add the baking powder to the flour – Jackie always did it after folding in the egg whites).
 Use a spatula.
 Don't stir, it will ruin the air you created with the egg whites.
 The batter is ready.